urbanbigdatacentre/os_epc_ppd_linkage/README.md

 ![](pic/f2.png)

-**Figure 2.** A Brief view of the workflow of data linkage between Domestic EPCs and AddressBase Plus
+**Figure 2.** A Brief view of the workflow of data linkage between Domestic EPCs and OS AddressBase Plus

 ### 2.2 Attaching UPRN in Land Registy PPD